Gonzih/presentation-tool/PRESENTATION.md

 # Why Reagent and not Om?

 * Distributed state
-* No need to use core.async so much for the inter-component communications, just use shared state
+* No need for inter-component communications
 * Similar level of flexibility
-* Simplicity in theory should speedup learning process
+* Simplicity will speedup learning process

 ## ![](img/reagent-logo.png)